YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSKSPCCHK, Error while checking for available disk space to create file DDDD

-All YottaDB Components Error: While checking if there was available space to create the database file some service failed.
+All YottaDB Components Error: While checking if there was available space to create the database file, some service failed.
 This error is followed by a description of what caused the failure.

 Action: Address the reason for the failure and retry.